bmw-software-engineering/trlc/docs/architecture.md

 	  assert isinstance(other, Some_Object)
   ```

+* Never assume anything in conditions, always deal with all cases.
+In
+  practice this means the final else clause in an if statement that
+  distinguishes on three shape should always raise an ICE (internal
+  compiler error).
+That way if somebody adds a new AST node in the
+  future or changes the tree in some way we immediately get a failre,
+  instead of silent success or worse silent failure.
+This is essential
+  in making sure we can qualify this tool under ISO 26262 with minimal
+  effort.

 * Avoid throwing or catching exceptions, unless there is no reasonable
   alternative.
 Instead write code that works. :) An exception here is
   the actual error mechanism of TRLC, but again there just use the